wagslane/go-rabbitmq/README.md

 ### Goal

 The goal with `go-rabbitmq` is to provide *most* (but not all) of the nitty-gritty functionality of Streadway's AMQP, but to make it easier to work with via a higher-level API. `go-rabbitmq` is also built specifically for Rabbit, not for the AMQP protocol.
-In particular we want:
+In particular, we want:

 * Automatic reconnection
 * Multithreaded consumers via a handler function